bms-msa/bms-msa.github.io/BMSMSA-v1.0.md

 ## 1. Purpose

-This Agreement provides a standardised framework for resolving or preventing harms linked to behavioural modification systems (BMS).
+This Agreement provides a standardised framework for resolving or preventing harms linked to Behaviour modification systems (BMS).
 It is designed to support jurisdictional adaptation, public-interest litigation, ethical reform, and strategic settlements across sectors and borders.

 ## 2. Scope